Ganapati (Kakatiya dynasty): Coastal Andhra campaign

 Epigraphic evidence suggests that Prithvishvara's authority was limited to a small part of Kalinga, as suggested by his inscriptions from Draksharamam and Srikurmam.
 He probably fought against the Kakatiya subordinates in an attempt to re-establish his control over the Vela-nadu region, and died during this campaign.
 This event probably happened sometime in 1206 CE, the date of the Srikurmam inscription of his chief treasurer Ananta, which is the last surviving inscription from his reign.
 Some inscriptions describe Ganapati as Prithvishvara-shirah-kanduka-krida-vinoda ("the player of the ball that was the head of Prithvishvara").
 Multiple chiefs, who were probably Kakatiya subordinates or allies, also claimed this title.
 These include the Nellore Choda chief Tikka-bhupala, the Seuna Yadava chief Vishvanatha, and the Maha-mandaleshvara Ballaya of Chola family (probably of Kamma-nadu).
 All these chiefs probably participated in the battle that resulted in the death of Prithvishvara.

 By 1209, Ganapati had annexed the Vela-nadu and the Karmma-rashtra (Kamma-nadu) regions to his kingdom, as attested by the 1209 CE Chenna-keshava temple (Idupulapadu near Bapatla) inscription.
-Ganapati appointed Jayapa as the govenror of the Vela-nadu region, as attested by his 1213 CE Chebrolu inscription.
+Ganapati appointed Jayapa as the governor of the Vela-nadu region, as attested by his 1213 CE Chebrolu inscription.
 The appointment possibly happened earlier, but this is not certain, as Jayapa's Chandavolu inscription is partially built in a wall, rendering its date unreadable.

 The chiefs of Kamma-nadu region, most probably the Telugu Chodas of Koni-dena appear to have asserted independence.
-Ganapati's loyal subordinate - Opili Siddhi - a member of the Potapi branch of the Telugu Chodas, subjugated the rebels.
+Ganapati's loyal subordinate – Opili Siddhi – a member of the Potapi branch of the Telugu Chodas, subjugated the rebels.
 Ganapati made him the governor of the former rebel territory as a reward.
-Epigraphic evidence suggests that the Chakra-narayana chiefs of Addanki accepted Ganapati's suzerainty around the same time, before 1217-1218.
+Epigraphic evidence suggests that the Chakra-narayana chiefs of Addanki accepted Ganapati's suzerainty around the same time, before 1217–1218.